londonmeanswild/museum-experience/_posts/2018-10-24-revised-ci-review.md

 ---
-name: heART
-subtitle: revised contextual inquiry review
+title: revised contextual inquiry review
 image_path: /images/clients/blank.png
 ---
 Revisions are **in bold** for this page.